 Do some legitimate emails that you receive end up on your spam folder?
-You may be able to prevent this from happening by putting the sender’s email address on your email server’s whitelist.
+You may be able to prevent this from happening by putting the sender’s email address on your email server’s allow list.
 Before we talk about how to do that, let’s start by reviewing the general process of how emails get identified as spam.

 When somebody sends an email to you, that email is delivered to your email server and then to your Mac.
 When your mail server receives the email message it evaluates the message on a dozen or more criteria to assess the likelihood that the email is spam.
 The email is assigned a score.
 If the score is high enough then the server will be confident that the message is spam and it may simply delete the message altogether.
 If the score is lower than the message might be spam, but the server isn’t certain so it’ll mark it as spam and deliver the message to your Spam folder.
 When the score is lower still then the message will be delivered to your Inbox.